Sunlix-Software/Sunlix.NET.DDD.BaseTypes/README.md

 ```

 #### Proxy note (EF Core & NHibernate).
-ORMs create lazy-loading proxies for entities.
-The entity base class default implementation `UnproxiedType => GetType()` will return the proxy type, not the domain type.
+ORMs create lazy-loading proxies for loaded objects.
+The entity base class default implementation `UnproxiedType => GetType()` will return the proxy type, not the domain type in this scenario.
 Since `IdEqualityComparer` compares entities by `UnproxiedType + Id`, a proxy and a non-proxy instance of the same entity may compare as different if you keep the default.
+You can override `UnproxiedType` to overcome this issue.

 To avoid this, override `UnproxiedType` in the derived class to return the real domain type:
 ```csharp